-The Erasmus Charter for Higher Education (ECHE) provides the quality framework for Erasmus+ funded activities carried out by Higher Education Institutions (HEIs).
+The ECHE provides the quality framework for Erasmus+ funded activities carried out by Higher Education Institutions (HEIs).
 The aims of Erasmus+ support the European modernisation and internationalisation agendas in higher education, in particular the quality of student and staff mobility.
 By signing the ECHE, an HEI confirms that its participation in Erasmus+ is part of its own strategy for modernisation and internationalisation.

 In order to participate in Erasmus+ projects, HEIs such as universities and other organisations whose core work is in the field of higher education must hold the ECHE.
 This includes HEIs from Programme Countries participating as funded partners in Erasmus+ projects.
 If you wish to discuss whether this applies to your organisation, you can contact us.
 You can see the current list of ECHE holders on the European Commission's Executive Agency's website.